dobromir-hristov/tailwindcss-export-config/README.md

 ```

 ## Config Options
 All options are available to the CLI and node package.
+Type `tailwindcss-export-config --h` for help.

 Prop|Type|Required|Description
  ---|---|---|---